OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/upgrade-with-a-new-3.0-server-instance.md

 To upgrade with a new Octopus 3.x server, follow these steps:

-### 1. Back up your Octopus 2.6 database and master key
+### 1.Â Back up your Octopus 2.6 database and master key

-See the [Backup and restore](http://docs.octopusdeploy.com/display/OD2/Backup+and+restore) page for instructions on backing up your database.
+See theÂ [Backup and restore](http://docs.octopusdeploy.com/display/OD2/Backup+and+restore)Â page for instructions on backing up your database.

-See the [Security and encryption](http://docs.octopusdeploy.com/display/OD2/Security+and+encryption) page for instructions on backing up your master key.
+See theÂ [Security and encryption](http://docs.octopusdeploy.com/display/OD2/Security+and+encryption)Â page for instructions on backing up your master key.

 ### 2. Install Octopus 3.x on a new virtual or physical server